Skincare for Gen Z: Build a Routine That Actually Works

 The Digital Impact on Young Skin

-Gen Z is the first truly digital-native generation, averaging 7-10 hours of daily screen time across various devices.
-This unprecedented exposure creates distinct skincare concerns like blue light exposure that may contribute to premature aging and hyperpigmentation, increased touching of the face while using phones (transferring bacteria), stress-induced hormonal fluctuations from constant connectivity, and reduced sleep quality affecting skin repair cycles.
+Gen Z is the first truly digital-native generation, averaging 7-10 hours of daily screen time.
+This creates distinct concerns like blue light exposure that may contribute to premature aging, increased face-touching while using phones, and stress-induced hormonal fluctuations from constant connectivity.

 -